Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Steady-state jets

 Finally, we consider the power lost in synchrotron emission.
 It equals the synchrotron luminosity emitted by both jets in all directions (which is Lorentz invariant).
 Since $\nu_0$ depends on the direction and the partially self-absorbed emission is not isotropic in the comoving frame, we neglect its effect and assume the entire emission is optically thin and isotropic in that frame, which is a good approximation for hard electron distributions with $p\lesssim 2.5$ or so.
 This gives

 where $2 b+a>3$ is assumed.
 This $P_{\rm S}$ approximately equals the intrinsic luminosity of both jets,

-where $F_\nu$ is for the approaching jet only, $\nu_{\rm max}$ is given by Equation (\ref{syn_nu}) and the transformation law is for a stationary jet emitting isotropically in its comoving frame \citep{Sikora97}.
-In addition to that law, $\nu_{\rm max}$ depends on $\delta$.
+where $F_\nu$ is for the approaching jet, $\nu_{\rm max}$ is given by Equation (\ref{syn_nu}) and the transformation law is for a stationary jet emitting isotropically in its comoving frame \citep{Sikora97}.
 For self-consistency of our equations, $P_{\rm S}\ll P_{\rm j}$ is required.